Poonam00/staff-management-api/README.md

  ## Hibernate Association Mapping
  Always use Set to denote a collection instead of list.
 Hibernate removes all the associative entity and reinsert the remaining ones in case of list.
 - @OneToMany(Society to Customer) : The best way to use OneToMany mapping is to rely on ManytoOne to make it Bidirectional
-- @ManytoObe(Customer to Society) : default initialized by EAGER initialization.
+- @ManytoOne(Customer to Society) : default initialized by EAGER type.
 To improve performance we are using (fetch = FetchType.LAZY)
 - @ManytoMany(User to Customer) : We should use @JoinTable to prevent creation of separate table for maintaining the foreign keys between the entites
 - @OneToOne
 The @OneToMany and @ManyToMany associations are defaulted to LAZY loading; and @OneToOne and @ManyToOne are defaulted to EAGER loading.